saa-ts-dacs/dacs/part_I/chapter_4/4_conditions_governing_reproduction_and_use.md

 Copyright restrictions may apply.

-**4.4.8** If the materials being described are protected by copyright, indicate the copyright owner, when the copyright restrictions will expire, and contact information for the copyright owner or the owner’s agent, if known.
+**4.4.8** If the materials being described are protected by copyright, indicate the copyright owner, when the copyright restrictions will expire, and contact information for the copyright owner or the owner's agent, if known.

 Copyright held by KOCE-TV.